Things to Know About Teen Dating Abuse

 - Is violent, has a history of fighting, loses temper quickly, brags about mistreating others.

 - Pressures you for sex, is forceful or scary around sex.
-Thinks women or girls are sex objects.
+Thinks people are sex objects.
 Attempts to manipulate or guilt-trip you by saying, “If you really loved me you would…” Gets too serious about the relationship too fast.

 - Abuses drugs or alcohol and pressures you to take them.